The *-Edge-Reinforced Random Walk: Introduction

-The Random Walk in Random Dirichlet Environment (RWDE), considered in \cite{Enriquez-Sabot06,sabot1}, can also be seen as a particular case of \sERRW.
-Indeed, given a directed graph $G_1=(V_1, E_1)$, consider its "reversed" graph $G_1=(V_1^*, E_1^*)$, where $V_1^*$ is a copy of $V_1$ and $E_1^*$ is obtained by reversing each edge in $E_1$.
-Then the full graph $G$ is a disjoint union $(V_1\sqcup V_1^*,E_1\sqcup E_1^*)$.
-If $i_0\in V_1$, then the \sERRW is a Random Walk in Dirichlet environment on $G_1$.
-Therefore the \sERRW can be seen as an interpolation between the ERRW and the RWDE.
-An interesting modification of that construction is obtained by gluing the two graphs $G_1$ and $G_1^*$ at the starting point $i_0$.
+{\blue Secondly, the} Random Walk in random Dirichlet Environment (RWDE), considered first in \cite{Enriquez-Sabot06} and analyzed in a series of papers (see \cite{Sabot-Tournier17} for a review), can also be seen as a particular case of \sERRWse.
+Indeed, given a directed graph $\ggg_1=(V_1, E_1)$, consider its "reversed" graph $\ggg_1=(V_1^*, E_1^*)$, where $V_1^*$ is a copy of $V_1$ and $E_1^*$ is obtained by reversing each edge in $E_1$.
+Then the full graph $\ggg$ is a disjoint union $(V_1\sqcup V_1^*,E_1\sqcup E_1^*)$.
+If $i_0\in V_1$, then the \sERRW is a RWDE on $\ggg_1$.
+In this sense, the \sERRW can be seen as an interpolation between the ERRW and the RWDE.
+An interesting modification of that construction is obtained by gluing the two graphs $\ggg_1$ and $\ggg_1^*$ at the starting point $i_0$.{ \blue For that modification, the condition for partial exchangeability of the \sERRW (Proposition~\ref{bac} below) is the one under which the key property of statistical invariance by time reversal for RWDE holds (see \cite{sabot1} Lemma 1, and Remark~\ref{RWDE} below).